robcarver17/pysystemtrade/docs/production.md

 . $SCRIPT_PATH/interactive_update_roll_status
 ```

 The first thing the process will do is create and print a roll report.
-See the roll report (FIX ME LINK) for more information on how to interpret the information shown.
+See the [roll report](#roll-report-daily) for more information on how to interpret the information shown.
 You will then have the option of switching between roll modes.
 Not all modes will be allowed, depending on the current positions that you are holding and the current roll state.

 The possible options are: